pbayer/ProcessFlows.jl/README.md

 Since **product** can mean different things, it can simulate production, project, customer or even patient flow …

-`PFlow.jl` uses Julia's coroutines and channels for discrete event simulation in `src/sim.jl`and `src/queue.jl`.

 ### Simple approach

-`PFlow` provides a model kit for basic entities of production systems like
+``PFlow` uses Julia's coroutines and channels for discrete event simulation and provides a model kit for basic entities of production systems like

 - work units,
 - orders/jobs,